Weekend Reading – More money moves to weather the pandemic, frugal living tips, commuting pensions and more!

 Thoughts on these above???

 A reader recently asked me about owning some dividend aristocrats so I directed him to this post.
-Yes, we own some and we reinvest all our dividends paid by them to own more shares in these companies (JNJ, PG, ABBV, and MDT) commission-free every quarter.
+Yes, we own some and we reinvest all our dividends paid by them to own more shares in these companies (JNJ, PG to name a few) commission-free every quarter.

 You can see many of my current holdings on my Dividends page here.